SringayKeno/kickstarter-analysis/README.md

 ## Results
-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- Two conclusions drawn about the Outcomes based on Launch Date

 Upon visual inspection of Theater Outcomes vs Launch Dates (image 1) we can see that for the catagory of theater that May was the most successful month for kickstarter launches (111 successful launches).
 May was followed by June (100) and July (87).